lsst-dm/dmtn-227/index.rst

    "Merge tree" of databases.

 The source systems at the Summit, including the EFD, will be summarized and merged into a Summit Visit Database that will include the previously-described Transformed EFD.
-The same summaries will be transmitted to the USDF where they will be included in the Consolidated Database, which will also merge information from offline sources such as Parquet files.
+The same summaries will be transmitted to the US Data Facility (USDF) where they will be included in the Consolidated Database, which will also merge information from offline sources such as Parquet files.
 Neither system will be the ultimate source of truth; they will be derived databases (too simple to be termed marts or warehouses) subject to update and correction.
 The Data Access Centers serve read-only replicas of prompt-oriented column subsets of the Consolidated Database in conjunction with other Prompt data products as well as read-only snapshots of Data Release-relevant subsets (in particular, such subsets only include rows for visits and exposures that are part of the DR).
 The branches of this flow are one-way; no database communicates "upstream".